We are real people

 Jud(ith) was born in Austria and moved to Canada in 2015.
 Since the gym opened in Dec 2015, Jud has been working in several departments involving Front Desk, Rec Program, Youth Team and Routesetting.
 Since 2017, she has been the Head Coach for the competitive youth team and Performance Coach for a variety of climbers that are looking to improve their climbing on a physical-technical-tactical-mental level.
 With 25+ years of climbing and climbing-specific training experience, as well as competing in her earlier years for the Austrian national team, Jud has a wealth of knowledge that she loves passing on as a coach.
 She holds a master’s degree for performing arts (music & dance education) which has had a major impact on her coaching style, being methodical and analytical in her approach to help clients to meet their climbing goals.

-Alison Stewart-Patterson grew up in Kamloops making her a rare breed, BC born and raised.
+Alison grew up in Kamloops making her a rare breed, BC born and raised.
 Alison started climbing at the age of 6 with influence from her father, a mountain guide, and took the sport to an international stage representing Canada at a variety of World Cups in lead, speed, and bouldering.
 She has worked in a variety of roles in the climbing community, from belayer to assistant manager to routesetter to programs director to gym owner.
 Alison made the move out to Squamish in May 2021 and has been working at Ground Up since July 2021 and became a part of the new ownership team in April 2023.
+Alison is also the Head Route Setter at Ground Up!

 When Alison isn’t at Ground Up, you will probably find her romping the trails on her mountain bike, in the boulders, or binging the Bachelorette.
 Fun fact: Alison held a Canadian speed climbing record until May 2019 of 10.83 seconds!